 All set with the antenna mount?
 Next Step: Amplifier Gain »

 Step 3 – Specify Amplifier Gain

 Most Tallyman GNSS antennas have an integrated Low Noise Amplifier (LNA), which amplifies the received GNSS signals, without significantly degrading the signal quality.
-GNSS antennas without an LNA, and also Iridium and Globalstar antennas, are all considered “Passive” antennas, transmitting the original signal amplitude to the receiver.
+GNSS antennas without an LNA, and also Iridium antennas, are all considered “Passive” antennas, transmitting the original signal amplitude to the receiver.
 If you are unsure of your gain requirement, please feel free to skip this step.

 Please select a minimum antenna amplifier gain level